dan-wagner/DMHEE_HIV/README.md

     a good idea.
 In other words, are there situations where the output from an analysis should be preserved in a machine read-able format?

-## Project Admin

--   [ ] write a "RunAll" script for distinct scenarios.
-    -   Start with a windows batch file?

 [^1]: Briggs AH, Claxton K, Sculpher MJ.
 Decision modelling for health economic evaluation.
 Oxford: Oxford University Press; 2006.
 237 p.
 (Briggs A, Gray A, editors.
 Oxford handbooks in health economic evaluation.)
 [^2]: Chancellor JV, Hill AM, Sabin CA, Simpson KN, Youle M. Modelling the Cost Effectiveness of Lamivudine/Zidovudine Combination Therapy in HIV Infection.
 Pharmacoeconomics.
 1997 Jul 1;12(1):54–66.
 [^scope]: The functions included in this repo are restricted to the development